 3. Omega-3 fatty acids

 Specifically, omega-3s reduce the buildup of fatty deposits in the blood vessels, including those that supply blood to the retina.
-Some scientists believe that fatty deposits in these blood vessels could contribute to AMD.

 A balanced, healthful diet containing a range of the following foods should provide enough vitamins and nutrients to promote good eye health.
-Research suggests that these nutrients work together to protect the eye, so eating a wide variety of healthful foods is the best approach.

 People who take medications or have an existing health condition should check with their doctor before taking dietary supplements.
 In some cases, certain supplements may be harmful to health.
 For example, high dosages of zinc can affect how the body absorbs copper.